-- The student must be enrolled in no fewer than five subjects, or their equivalent, offered for credit and which may be used for graduation. - The student must have passed five subjects, or their equivalent, offered for credit and which may be used for graduation the immediate preceding school year. - The student may not repeat courses for eligibility purposes for which credit has been previously awarded. - The student must be in good standing and abide by the school activity's rules and regulations. - The student cannot be 19 years of age on or before August 1st of the current year. - The student has only eight consecutive semesters of eligibility after they enter the 9th grade for the first time - Additional guidelines can be found at handbook.needing.n - All questions regarding athletics and activities should be directed to the Director of Student Activities.
+- The student must pass three of four classes to be eligible the following semester. - The student may not repeat courses for eligibility purposes for which credit has been previously awarded. - The student must be in good standing and abide by the school activity's rules and regulations. - The student cannot be 19 years of age on or before August 1st of the current year. - The student has only eight consecutive semesters of eligibility after they enter the 9th grade for the first time.

+Additional guidelines can be found at handley pride.org, located in the VHSL handbook.
+All questions regarding athletics and activities should be directed to the Director of Student Activities.